 Preservation Department and Library Management Systems staff emphasized the presentation of the facsimile image of the original documents, to preserve the context and work within limits of OCR conversion for historical documents.
 The PDF "image plus text" format supplies page images with invisible text below from the OCR engine.
 This background OCR enables some text searching within each document.
 The OCR text is not marked-up or edited for separate presentation or data manipulation.

 Northwestern University Library staff provided a guide to League of Nations publications, a documents database, and text searching within the documents to support the use of the material by a wide community.

-Materials published by the League of Nations are in the public domain and are not subject to copyright restriction.
-However, the Library requests users to cite the URL and Northwestern University Library if they wish to reproduce files from its digitized documents database.
+Materials published by the League of Nations prior to 1926 are in the public domain as of January 1, 2021, and are not subject to copyright restriction.

 More recent materials in this digital collection will enter the public domain on an annual basis, as described in Public Domain in the United States (Wikipedia).